 Applying multi-criteria mathematical modelling & optimization approach, integrated Life Cycle Sustainability Assessment, sophisticated data acquisition protocol and sustainable crop rotation planning models

 Delivering 10+ circular value-chain business models tailormade for IPSs co-created with multi-actor approach

 The current European plant-protein landscape is flawed.
 Heightened societal awareness of the environmental impact of consuming animal-based protein is driving the public’s awareness of alternative, sustainable sources of dietary protein.
 Yet, production systems are focused heavily on the production offered stock for direct transfer into animal sectors in an attempt to counter the European over-dependency on imported feed.
 In essence, there is an absence of premium supply chains, with farmers missing out on added-value opportunities that exist within the crops they already grow across Europe.
-VALPRO Path is focussed on changing this, with an ambition to co-design novel value propositions that support farming systems to meet Farm-to-Fork strategic objectives.
+VALPRO Path is focused on changing this, with an ambition to co-design novel value propositions that support farming systems to meet Farm-to-Fork strategic objectives.

-Subscribe to get all information,
+Subscribe to get all the latest information,

-latest news & other insights about VALPRO Path
+news & other insights about VALPRO Path

 Dr. Ewen Mullins

 Head of Crop Science Department at Teagasc and VALPRO Path Project Coordinator

 This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101059824 and co-funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee.